-Mclaughlin Avenue runs through the Willmott neighbourhood in north-central Milton.
+Mclaughlin Avenue runs through the Willmott neighbourhood in Milton's north end.

 Townhouse inventory on Mclaughlin Avenue has seen 2 closed sales recently.
 Details below.